chadwickbureau/baseballdatabank/core/readme2014.txt

-Three people have been key contributors to the work that followed, first by taking the raw data and creating a relational database, and later by extending the database to make it more accesible to researchers.
+Three people have been key contributors to the work that followed, first by taking the raw data and creating a relational database, and later by extending the database to make it more accessible to researchers.

 Sean Lahman launched the Baseball Archive's website back before most people had heard of the world wide web.
 Frustrated by the